GravityPDF/gravity-forms-pdf-extended/readme.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.12.4 =
+* Bug: Improve PDF column support when Gravity Forms includes a spacer
+* Bug: Fix display of Website field when it isn't filled in and *Show Empty Fields* is enabled
+* Housekeeping: Mark as compatible with WP 6.7
+* Housekeeping: Update PHP dependencies

 = 6.12.3 =
 * Bug: Resolve PHP error when a license has not been activated for a Gravity PDF extension